jen729w/learn.johnnydecimal.com/docs/language-spec/index.md

 ```

 It is up to the parser, or the user's preferences, how to indent metadata.
 The author's preference is shown above.

+### Reserved metadata keys

+The following keys should be reserved for use by the system.
+How they are handled is up to the program doing the handling.

+- `URI:` If an item has an external reference -- for example, a longer-form note in an external program -- that reference can be specified as the `URI` value.
+    - In this example, a program may choose to show the longer-form note when the item is selected.
+    - e.g. `- URI: simplenote://note/d3764b2f295e492381e8f23a0a7230a9`

 # Handling multiple projects